-Sunday Monday Tuesday Wednesday Thursday Friday Saturday Color Tuesday Go outside and look for something that is either silver or gray.
-Have your child retell a story or event in order (first, middle, last).
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday Have your child retell a story or event in order (first, middle, last).
 Library Day Ask about fall programs for kids.
 Go outside.
-Find rocks to make the first letter of your name.
-Make a list of things that start with the letters of your child's first name.
-Telephone someone to say, "I love you."
-Labor Day Help clean up the yard or a park.
-Color Tuesday Find something silver or gray in a book or magazine.
-Go outside to play or swing.
-Make a smiley face using fruits and vegetables.
-Read and talk about people from other cultures.
-Try a new food to eat.
-Grandparents Day Find something to stack - how high can you build it?
-Practice your phone 14 number and address.
-Hispanic Heritage Month September 15 - October 15 Make a collage with 16 leaves.
-Library Day Pick 2 books to read today.
+Find 3 rocks to make the first letter of your name.
+Make a list of things 4 that start with the letters of your child's first name.
+Telephone someone 5 to say, "I love you."
+Rosh Hashanah 6 Labor Day Help clean up the yard or a park.
+Color Tuesday 7 Find something silver or gray in a book or magazine.
+Go outside to play 8 or swing.
+Library Day Make a smiley face using fruits and vegetables.
+Read and talk about 10 people from other cultures.
+Patriot Day Try a new food to eat.
+Grandparents 12 Day Find something to stack - how high can you build it?
+Practice your phone 13 number and address.
+Color Tuesday 14 Draw a picture using silver or gray crayons.
+Yom Kippur15Hispanic Heritage Month September 15 - October 154Make a collage with leaves.5 Library Day Pick 2 books to read today.
 Find something in your pantry.
 Make it together for dinner.
-Rosh Hashanah Find 10 circular objects in your home.
-Practice naming opposites.
+Find 10 circular 18 objects in your home.
+Practice naming 19 opposites.
 Wear the same color clothes as your child.
-First Day of Autumn Color Tuesday Find something silver or gray in your toys.
-Find things that begin with the letter "F." Sing the nursery rhyme "Twinkle, Twinkle, Little Star."
-Native American Day Make a list of all your friends names.
-Help your child 26 practice writing his/her last name.
+Color Tuesday 21 Find something silver or gray in your toys.
+First Day of Autumn Find things that begin with the letter "F." Library Day Sing the nursery rhyme "Twinkle, Twinkle, Little Star."
+Native 24 American Day Make a list of all your friends names.
+Help your child 25 practice writing his/her last name.
 Take a walk and count the trees.
 Talk about what animals live in trees.
-Buy some sandpaper and cut out the letters of your child's name.
-Let him/her feel them.
+Buy some 27 sandpaper and cut out the letters of your child's name.
+Let him/ her feel them.
 Color Tuesday Find something silver or gray in the kitchen.
+Draw a picture of your family and have your child say the first and last name of each member.
+Library Day 30 Check out new books at the library about Fall.